willfaught/turbine/README.md

 A common scenario is to generate a Go file based on information about a declaration in another Go file.
 The turbine package has wys to facilitate getting that information and using it as a template context.

-*Note: This document is woefully incomplete.
-More will come.*
+*Note: This document is woefully incomplete.*

 ## Usage